Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 - Click **Add files**
 - Select your wordpress-modded zip file

 > Make note of the Destination location: ie: **s3://candice-wordpress**.
-You will need this for your next lab.
+You will need this in the next part of this lab.

 - Click **Upload**